Velocidex/velociraptor-docs/content/knowledge_base/tips/notebook_timeout.md

----
-title: How to increase notebook timeout
+# How to increase notebook timeout
----

 In the notebook, VQL queries are limited to 10 minutes.
 Once the timeout is expired, the query is cancelled.
 Regular collections from clients also have a timeout, that timeout can be changed in the new collection wizard GUI to give the query more time.